There is a wide variety of teaching styles, from instructor to instructor, school to school, style to style, nuance to nuance, and so on.

 - 五步拳 / Wǔ Bù Quán / Ng5 Bou Kyun4 / Five Stance Fist

-These forms take the least amount of time to learn, practice, learn from and master.
-However, they, being seed forms – or those that will, once mastered, educate your further physical development & intelligence, will more than educate your form and eventually your application and fighting strategy.
+As you can see, we’re one of the schools that offer more than the typical three training forms.
+These forms take the least amount of time to learn, practice, learn from, and master.
+However, they, being seed forms – or those that, once mastered, educate your further physical development & intelligence, will more than educate your form and eventually your application and fighting strategy.

 - 功力拳 / Gōng Lì Quán / Gung1 Lik6 Kyun4 / Power Generating Fist

-An interesting 長拳 Cháng Quán or Longfist form consisting of strength-training principles and long-range martial tactics, entries and even some short-hand combinations as well.
+Gong Li is a 長拳 Cháng Quán or Longfist form consisting of strength-training principles and long-range martial tactics, entries, and even some short-hand combinations as well.

 Ten Traditional Empty-Hand Forms of Northern Shaolin